isomerpages/moe-konghwasch/_about-khs/校长献词 Principal's Message.md

 but rather active learners who think, explore and innovate.</p>
 <p><strong>"Leaders with Serving Hearts"</strong> embodies the essence of
-a maxim from the Analects of Confucius: "If one wishes to establish himself, seeks also to establish others; If one wishes to enlarge himself, seeks also to enlarge others."
+a maxim from the Analects of Confucius: "If one wishes to establish himself, seeks also to establish others; If one wishes to accomplish himself, seeks also to accomplish others."
 It expounds that a person should influence and help others with their own growth and achievements.
 The school emphasizes that Kong Hwaians should not only strive to improve and become the best version of themselves, but also lead by example, positively influencing